 Flexibility: You can easily switch between email clients, webmail, and different devices without losing any messages or having to download them.

-Organisation: IMAP email accounts allow you to easily organise the inbox according to your needs, including adding folders, sorting messages, marking messages, and more.
+Organization: IMAP email accounts allow you to easily organize the inbox according to your needs, including adding folders, sorting messages, marking messages, and more.
 They also include search features that allow you to find any necessary messages.

 Microsoft Exchange